ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 Public key authentication is a way of logging into an SSH/SFTP account using a cryptographic key rather than a password.

-The advantage is, that no confidential data needs to be sent to the remote host which can be intercepted by a man in the middle attack.
+The advantage is that no confidential data (which could be intercepted by a man-in-the-middle attack) needs to be sent to the remote host.

 Due to this design concept, SSH-MITM proxy server is not able to reuse the data provided during authentication.

-It you need to intercept a client with public key authentication, there are some options.
+If you need to intercept a client with public key authentication, there are some options.

 Request ssh agent for authentication